 Are falls a problem?

-Falls place a significant burden on the WA healthcare system, being the leading cause of injury hospitalisations and emergency department attendances in 2018.
+Falls place a significant burden on the WA healthcare system, being the leading cause of injury hospitalisations in 2020.

 The impact of falls extends beyond these figures as it influences the individual and their family through potential loss of mobility, reduced activity levels, social isolation, poorer quality of life, and fear of re-occurrences.